National Parks

 Shenandoah National Park in Virginia

-Close the Washington, DC, Shenandoah is popular for scenic drives in the fall since Skyline Road runs north to south in the park.
-Find a wide assortment of trees, like Red Oak, Maple, Sassafras and Yellow Poplar.
+Close to Washington, DC, Shenandoah is popular for scenic drives in the fall since Skyline Road runs north to south in the park.
+You can find a wide assortment of trees, like Red Oak, Maple, Sassafras and Yellow Poplar.

 Shenandoah National Park is located in Northwestern Virginia.
-Open 365-days a year and 24-hours a day.
-A 7-day pass for $30 per vehicle.
+It is open 365 days a year and 24 hours a day.
+A 7-day pass costs $30 per vehicle.

 Grand Prismatic.
 What to see in Yellowstone National Park with kids.